asashepard/recursive-rag-eval/SYSTEM_ARCHITECTURE.md

 # System Architecture

-Technical reference for the RAG and RLM extraction systems.
+**Technical reference for the RAG and Controller-Driven extraction systems.**

+This document covers implementation details, code structure, and component interactions.
+For running experiments and interpreting results, see [EXPERIMENT_GUIDE.md](EXPERIMENT_GUIDE.md).

+> **Terminology:** The README uses "Controller-Driven" to describe the iterative approach.
+In code and configs, this is `rlm`.
+Both terms refer to the same system.

 ---

 ## Overview

+**Purpose:** Compare two evidence consumption strategies for regulatory compliance extraction.

 Both systems answer queries like *"What are the incident reporting requirements for New Jersey?"* by:

-1. Searching a corpus of regulatory documents
+1. Searching a corpus of 17 regulatory documents
 2. Extracting structured obligations using an LLM
 3. Returning JSON with citations

-They differ in **how** they search and extract.
+They differ in **how** they consume evidence: single-pass vs. iterative.

 ### Federal Baseline Policy

-For state-specific queries (e.g., "incident reporting in NJ"), both systems:

-1. **Search both state AND federal documents** - Federal regulations (NERC CIP, DOE) apply to all utilities
+State queries return both state AND federal obligations.
+Federal rules (NERC CIP, DOE) apply to all utilities.
-2. **Return obligations from both sources** - The prompt instructs extraction of all applicable obligations
-3. **Score FED docs as valid** - Federal obligations are not counted as false positives for state queries

-This matches real-world compliance: a NJ utility must comply with both state-specific rules AND federal NERC/DOE requirements.
+See [EXPERIMENT_GUIDE.md](EXPERIMENT_GUIDE.md#federal-baseline-policy) for scoring details.

 ---